 I’ve lived in British Columbia all my life and driven the routes that Rocky Mountaineer travels, but there is nothing like travelling by luxury train and allowing yourself to relax and simply enjoy and appreciate the spectacular views.

-I have travelled on Rocky Mountaineer twice, the first time from Vancouver to Banff and the second time from Vancouver to Jasper.
+I have travelled on Rocky Mountaineer three times, the first time from Vancouver to Banff, the second time from Vancouver to Jasper, and most recently from Denver to Moab — the newest route.
 I’ve been asked a number of questions about the experiences so I’m putting everything you need to know into this post and if you have more questions, please message me or comment below, and I’ll answer them for you.

 Table of Contents